-For over 20 years, Brian S. Mudge has assisted clients with a broad variety of intellectual property litigation, acquisition and counseling matters concerning patents, trademarks, copyrights and trade secrets.
+Brian Mudge assists clients with a broad variety of intellectual property litigation, acquisition and counseling matters concerning patents, trademarks, copyrights and trade secrets.
 He has provided opinions regarding the scope and validity of patents and trademarks, has defended against claims of infringement of intellectual property rights, and has assisted clients in evaluating, acquiring and enforcing patent portfolios.
-He has prosecuted patent applications and has handled patent reexamination and reissue proceedings before the U.S. Patent & Trademark Office.
+He has prosecuted patent applications and has handled patent reexamination and reissue proceedings before the U.S. Patent and Trademark Office.
 He has counseled clients in trademark selection, assisted clients in protecting works of authorship, and assisted in the protection and licensing of proprietary technology.

-- D. E. Shaw & Co., LP v.
-Razor Investment Management, LLP (S.D.N.Y.) (represented D. E. Shaw & Co.)
+- D. E. Shaw & Co. in D. E. Shaw & Co. v.
+Razor Investment Management (S.D.N.Y.)